 Why aren’t people speaking up?

-Others didn’t see the point in reporting it, with 36% saying they didn’t think it would be investigated.
-And 25% said they didn’t have the time.
+Others didn’t see the point in reporting it, with 29% saying they didn’t think it would be investigated.
+And 21% said they couldn't be bothered.

-Another reason people didn’t say anything was that they didn’t think they should report it – 21% of people we spoke to fell into this category.
+Another reason people didn’t say anything was that they didn’t know they should report it – 29% of people we spoke to fell into this category.

 The shame factor